ThorsAngerVaNeT/aot-2023/day-08/README.md

 1. my golf game ran late this morning.. so since the other two changes were quick to implement, I'm sure this will be just as fast, right?!

 - Kris Kringle
-  \"at Santa's workshop, we value loyalty over all else\"
+  "at Santa's workshop, we value loyalty over all else"
 ```

 Wow.
 What a pointless email.
 For once, calling a meeting would have been better.